 Ministers welcomed the establishment of the QiCS and all of England's current CEIAG Quality Awards committed during 2012-13 to work towards securing QiCS national validation.
-A new Quality in Careers Consortium was established in 2012, which Careers England supports and facilitates, and which oversees the QiCS.
+A new Quality in Careers Consortium was established in 2012, which Careers England has supported and facilitated, and which oversees the QiCS.
 The dedicated section on the Careers England website has proven to be amongst the most frequently visited sections, assisting schools and colleges to make links with one or more of the CEIAG Quality Award providers.
-By the end of the year in 2012, there were already over 1100 schools and colleges in England which were accredited for their CEIAG provision by one of the CEIAG awards, or were working towards accreditation.
+By 2014, there were already over 1100 schools and colleges in England which were accredited for their CEIAG provision by one of the CEIAG awards, or were working towards accreditation.

-During 2013-14 National Validation Panels will be taking place to assess whether a CEIAG Quality Award provider meets the exacting criteria for QiCS validation; and it can be reported that by the end of July 2013 six CEIAG Quality award providers had achieved QiCS national validation, which is a tremendous achievement in the first year of QiCS' existence.
+During 2013-14 and 2014-15 National Validation Panels have taken place to assess whether a CEIAG Quality Award provider meets the exacting criteria for QiCS validation; and it can be reported that by the end of July 2014 eight CEIAG Quality award providers had achieved QiCS national validation, which is a tremendous achievement in the first 18 months of QiCS' existence.
 There can be no doubt that the existence of QiCS, thanks to the Careers Profession Task Force, is making a positive contribution to helping to raise standards of CEIAG provision in many of England's schools and colleges.